 Ideally, you should implement ad-based monetization at the very start of the app development process.
 That way, your designers and developers can craft a user interface (UI) that feels unified and well-integrated.

-It is certainly possible to incorporate ad spaces in an existing mobile app, but redesigning the layout tends to be more time consuming than integrating the ads during the initial design process.
+It is certainly possible to incorporate ad spaces in an existing mobile app, but redesigning the layout tends to be more time consuming than integrating the in-app advertisements during the initial design process.
 Unfortunately, the layout often ends up being less-than-ideal under these circumstances, and it’s common to see compromises in terms of layout and overall aesthetics, as ads—by design—stand out rather than blend in with your interface.

 How Will Mobile App Ads Impact UX and UI?